 - 19. The costing methodology sets out a general approach to determining the full cost of providing each service offered by the Agency.
-This methodology is consistent with the principles laid out in Treasury Board Secretariat's Guide to Costing. - 20.
-The Agency's costing methodology will follow these general steps: - i. determine the service for which costing information is required; - ii. identify all the costs of the service; - iii. classify each cost as direct or indirect; - iv. calculate indirect costs related to the service; and - v. review and confirm results.
+This methodology is consistent with the principles laid out in Treasury Boards Guide to Costing. - 20.
+The Agency's costing methodology will follow these general steps: - i. determine the service for which costing information is required; - ii. identify and calculate all the costs of the service; - iii. classify each cost as direct or indirect; and

-- 21. Determining full cost requires that all resources used to deliver a specific service be accounted for.
-This includes costs such as inspector salaries, laboratory and scientific services, equipment, facilities, management and administrative support, etc. The proportion of indirect costs related to each service will be allocated on the basis of objective criteria, such as salary costs. - 22.
+- iv. review and confirm results. - 21.
+Determining full cost requires that all resources used to deliver a specific service be accounted for.
+This includes costs such as inspector salaries, laboratory and scientific services, equipment, facilities, management and administrative support, etc. The proportion of indirect costs related to each service will be allocated on the basis of objective criteria, for instance, prorating indirect costs based on the number of employees. - 22.
 Costs will be based on information recorded by the Agency in its most recent, complete fiscal year and on the level of service the Agency has committed to providing to service recipients.
 The full cost information will be used for reporting purposes and as a starting point for determining the amount of a user fee.